SPShahabi/PIVI/README.md

 There are three scripts, which should be run sequentially, as the output of each step is used in the next.

-Step 1: Extract USA Trade Data

-We use the data of bilateral commodity trade flows from the United Nations Comtrade database (http://comtrade.un.org) and extract the import/export values of the US with partner countries.
+Step 1_Extract USA Trade Data: We use the data of bilateral commodity trade flows from the United Nations Comtrade database (http://comtrade.un.org) and extract the import/export values of the US with partner countries.

-Step 2: FDI Couple Strength

-We compute the FDI couple strength (inflow + outflow) using bilateral FDI flow data published annually by the United Nations.
+Step 2_FDI Couple Strength: We compute the FDI couple strength (inflow + outflow) using bilateral FDI flow data published annually by the United Nations.

-Step 3: Calculate the Potential Indirect Vulnerability Index

-Using the processed platinum and iridium trade and FDI data, we calculate the PIVI values arising through interdependent global networks of trade and investment.
+Step 3_USA_platinum_iridium_PIVI: Using the processed platinum and iridium trade and FDI data, we calculate the PIVI values arising through interdependent global networks of trade and investment.

 # Reference